Democrats hope a voting rights failure sparks change on Senate filibuster | Politics

 Two moderate Democratic senators - Kyrsten Sinema and Joe Manchin - have publicly stated they would oppose efforts to end it.
 "The filibuster compels moderation and helps protect the country from wild swings between opposing policy poles," Sinema wrote in an opinion column defending the filibuster published in The Washington Post on Tuesday.

 Manchin is the only Senate Democrat who has not cosponsored the "For the People Act," the party's flagship voting bill.
 Instead, he released a memo of changes to election law that he would support, including mandating 15 days of early voting, automatic registration and making Election Day a public holiday.
-Ahead of the vote, he said he would vote to proceed on debate on the bill, adding: "I remain committed to finding a bipartisan pathway forward because the future of our democracy is worth it."
+"We'll keep talking and we'll keep working with them.
+We can't give up.
+We really can't," Manchin told reporters as the Senate voted.
+"We've got to come together.
+This is too important to do alone, too important to do alone."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)